SujonHossain1/SujonHossain1/README.md

 <img src="https://i.postimg.cc/VsZ9K3sH/Pics-Art-08-15-01-16-01.jpg">
-<p align="center" background="red ">I believe hard work can be anything 🙂</p>
+<p align="center" background="red ">I believe if i  work hard, i can do anything 😈</p>

 <p align="center">
- I am <a href="https://www.linkedin.com/in/sujonhossain/">
+ Hey, I am <a href="https://www.linkedin.com/in/sujonhossain/">
- Sujon Hossain </a> Currently, I am a second year student from ISTT in Computer Science & Engineering.
-I dream to be an expert software engineer.
+ Sujon Hossain.  </a>  I'm a student of BSc in CSE 3rd semester.
+I enjoy to learn everything myself and share that's with everyone.
+I wish to be an own working employee and fly all over the world.
 I am currently brushing up my skills and plan to learn to React, Node and Express.
 </p>